Tips for Pedestrians

 - Pedestrians must allow vehicles adequate time to stop before crossing the street.

-Vehicles and Crosswalks
+Tips for Vehicles Near Crosswalks

 - Always yield to pedestrians.

 - Avoid using cell phones while driving.